 If your budget only allows for one piece at a time, it’s better to get your overall design completed, then tackle the individual pieces one by one as your budget allows.
 This ensures everything is considered in your design and your entire landscape works together seamlessly.

-What if I Still Want to Hire Two Companies?
+What if I Still Want to Hire Separate Landscape & Pool Companies?

-If you prefer hiring separate companies, you want to be sure your pool builder and landscape contractor have a good working relationship with open lines of communication.
+If you prefer hiring two different companies for your pool and landscape, you’ll want to be sure your pool builder and landscape contractor have a good working relationship with open lines of communication.
 Also be sure there is one person in charge of running the entire project.
 Here are a few questions you can ask:

 - Have you worked with this pool builder/landscape contractor before?